 - Facilitate domestic workers’ access to formal and informal mental health services and resources

-Community Leadership empowers migrant domestic worker community leaders to provide guidance and support to at-risk migrant domestic workers and be representatives of the interests of the community.
+HELP Circle is a leadership programme empowering migrant domestic worker community leaders to provide guidance and support to at-risk migrant domestic workers and represent the community’s interests.
 It is a movement of migrant domestic workers working together to develop their leadership potential.
 Through their lived experiences, and resources provided by HELP, these leaders empower and support other domestic workers to enhance access to justice.

 Community Leaders aim to:

 - Be active information points and provide primary support to domestic workers seeking help

 - Provide companionship and psychological and emotional support within the community

 - Inspire each member to grow and learn to achieve a better future for themselves and for the community